marianosimone/take-a-look/quotes.md

 > Ability is what you're capable of doing.
 Motivation determines what you do.
 Attitude determines how well you do it

 Lou Holtz

+> Just as a goldsmith assays gold, by rubbing, cutting, and burning, so should you examine my words.
+Do not accept them just out of faith in me.

+Buddha

+> If we could read the secret history of our enemies, we should find in each man’s life sorrow and suffering enough to disarm all hostility

+Henry Wadsworth Longfellow

+> If we are taken over by craving, no matter who or what is before us, all we can see is how it might satisfy our needs.

+Tara Brach

+> I do not know how to defeat others.
+All I know is the path to defeat myself.
+Today one must be better than yesterday, and tomorrow better than today.
+The pursuit of perfection is a lifelong quest that has no end.

+Lord Yagyū, from Hagakure

+> The Four Noble Truths are pragmatic rather than dogmatic.
+They suggest a course of action to be followed rather than a set of dogmas to be believed.
+The four truths are prescriptions for behavior rather than descriptions of reality.

+Stephen Batchelor, "Confession of a Buddhist Atheist"

+> It is ruinous to pursue two Ways.
+The warrior needs only train in bushido—the Way of the samurai—and seek nothing else.
+The character for all Ways, ‘道’, is the same.
+Nevertheless, one cannot master the Way of the warrior while simultaneously becoming immersed in the teachings of Shintō and Buddha.
+If one understands this, then learning about the other Ways [for reference only] will serve to improve your training in the pursuit of bushido.

+Tsunetoma Yamamoto, "Hagakure: The Secret Wisdom of the Samurai"

+> You may remember the story of how the devil and a friend of his were walking down the street, when they saw ahead of them a man stoop down and pick up something from the ground, look at it, and put it away in his pocket.
+The friend said to the devil, ‘What did that man pick up?’
+‘He picked up a piece of Truth,’ said the devil.
+‘That is a very bad business for you, then,’ said his friend.
+‘Oh, not at all,’ the devil replied, ‘I am going to let him organize it.’”

+Jiddu Krishnamurti